 Why We Shouldn’t Fear the Darkness: Embracing God’s Presence in Hard Times

-As I sat on my back porch praying about what I waned to write, my mind kept wandering to how the night will fall at 4:38pm tonight.
-The dreaded day is upon us where we purposefully turn out clocks back and hour, welcoming the darkness in regardless if we like it or not.
+As I sat on my back porch praying about what I wanted to write, my mind kept wandering to how the night will fall at 4:38pm tonight.
+The dreaded day is upon us where we purposefully turn our clocks back an hour, welcoming the darkness in regardless if we like it or not.

 If you’re like me, you have already been lamenting the fact that the days have been getting shorter.
 Of course, that means we are in the month of October, and if you live in a place where there are seasons, you might love this month, at least aesthetically, as much as I do.